Additional Faculty Information

 Dr. Nancy Megginson received her bachelor's and master's degree from the University of Illinois.
 She earned her Ph.D. in Adapted and Developmental Physical Education in 1982 from Texas Woman's University with Dr. Claudine Sherrill as her advisor.
 Her primary adapted physical activity research interests are in the areas of disability sport and transitional physical activity programming from school to community.
 She has made over 45 state, national, and international presentations since arriving at SJSU.
 Over the last 15 years, Dr. Megginson has co-sponsored over 50 local, regional, or national training/competitions for various disability sport organizations or national governing bodies.
 Specifically, she co-sponsors, in conjunction with service learning in her APA courses and the National Wheelchair Basketball Association, the annual Bill Duncan Wheelchair Basketball Tournament every December at SJSU.
 In addition, she, in conjunction with KIN 159 “Sport and Adapting Activity”, sponsors the annual “Abilities Expo”, a disability sporting event each fall.
 This spring, Dr. Megginson is co-sponsoring (with the City of San Jose) the National Junior Wheelchair Basketball Tournament, March 11-13, 2005 at SJSU.
 Dr. Megginson has served as Project Coordinator for two BEH/OSER grants addressing professional preparation and special projects in adapted physical activity prior to SJSU.
 From 1996-2002, Dr. Megginson served on the National Consortium for Physical Education and Recreation for Individuals with Disabilities (NCPERID) APENS (Adapted Physical Education National Standards) Executive Administrative Board, and was one of six members in charge of the operation/advertisement/recruitment/administration of the National APE Certification Examination.
 She has also served as Vice-President and PE Representative for the NCPERID since at SJSU.
 Dr. Megginson has been Co-Program Directors for two National Conferences on Physical Activity for the Exceptional Individual sponsored by the California Association for Health, Physical Education, Recreation, and Dance.
 She was a member of the California Association for Health, Physical Education, Recreation, and Dance State Council on Adapted Physical Education 1997-2000.
 She is an active member of the International Federation for Adapted Physical Activity (IFAPA) and National Federation for Adapted Physical Activity (NAFAPA).
 She has a guest reviewer for the Adapted Physical Activity Quarterly .
 Dr. Megginson has been an advisory board member for the Wheelchair Sports/USA regional program, Far West Wheelchair Athletic Association since 1993.
 She also has been a member of the Outreach Advisory Committee for the City of San Jose Office of Therapeutic Services since 1999.
 In this capacity, Dr Megginson has worked with the SJSU Department of Kinesiology (along with former Chair Payne) and College of Applied Sciences in the feasibility studies of a joint university facility with the City of San Jose.
 Dr. Megginson has served on all levels of committees within the university, and currently serves in the capacity of Late-Add Representative to the University.
 In addition to her primary teaching responsibilities in APA at SJSU, she served as Graduate Coordinator for the Department of Kinesiology from 2000-2003.
 Finally, Dr. Megginson was responsible for the program review/evaluation submission to the Commission on Teacher Credentialing for its 2001 approval of the APE credentialing program at SJSU.

-Dr. Greg Payne, Currently serving as a Special Assistant to the Dean in the College of Applied Sciences and Arts at San Jose State University, Greg is also a Professor and former Chair (2000-2006) in the Department of Kinesiology With an academic specialization in human motor development, his interests range from aging and physical activity to children's health and fitness.
-He received a BS from Western Illinois University and was presented that institution's Distinguished Alumni Award in 1995.
+Dr. Greg Payne, currently an Associate Dean in the College of Applied Sciences and Arts at San Jose State University, is also a Professor and former Chair (2000-2006) in the Department of Kinesiology.
+With a specialization in human motor development, his interests range from aging and physical activity to children's health and fitness.
+He received a BS degree from Western Illinois University and was later presented that institution's Distinguished Alumni Award.
 He earned an MA from the University of Iowa and PED from Indiana University.
-After college, Greg lived and worked in Venezuela for two years as a Peace Corps Volunteer.
+Early in his career, Greg lived and worked in Venezuela for two years as a Peace Corps Volunteer.
 He has since produced over 150 publications including sixteen editions of five books.
-Greg is an elected Fellow in the prestigious Academy of Kinesiology and Physical Education (AAKPE), generally regarded to be the top tier of leaders/scholars in Kinesiology.
-He is a co-author of The Equation: A Proven Lifestyle and Fitness Plan by St. Martin's Press and recently released Human Motor Development: A Lifespan Approach (2008, 7 thedition), a leading selling textbook that has been used in hundreds of universities throughout the world.
-Most recently, he wrote and edited a text that was a joint effort of American and Chinese scholars.
-It will be the first motor development book in China.
+Greg is an elected Fellow in the prestigious National Academy of Kinesiology (NAK), generally regarded to be the top tier of leaders/scholars in Kinesiology.
+He is a co-author of The Equation: A Proven Lifestyle and Fitness Plan by St. Martin's Press and recently released Human Motor Development: A Lifespan Approach (2012, 8th edition), a leading selling textbook that has been used in hundreds of universities throughout the world.
+He wrote and edited a text that was a joint effort of American and Chinese scholars.
+It was the first motor development book in China.
 He was the first Distinguished Honorary Professor of the Shenyang Sport University in China and received the Distinguished Service Award from the California Governor's Council on Physical Fitness and Sports, the Southwest District AAHPERD Scholar Award, the AAHPERD Honor Award, and the Research Quarterly for Exercise and Sport Research Writing Award.
 Greg is a former President of the 22,000 member National Association for Sport and Physical Education (NASPE); former Chair of the National Motor Development Academy of AAHPERD, and former President of the California Association for Health, Physical Education, Recreation, and Dance (CAHPERD).
 He was presented CAHPERD's Verne Landreth Award, exemplifying the highest achievement in service, research, teaching, and administration, and was the 2004 SJSU Nominee for the California State University Wang Award for extraordinary commitment and dedication, distinction by exemplary contributions, and achievement in the academic discipline.
 He is a Fellow of the Research Consortium of AAHPERD, has chaired two editorial boards and has reviewed for numerous refereed journals.

 Dr. Peggy Plato received a B.S. degree and Single Subject Teaching Credential from SJSU (1976), M.S. from the University of Arizona (1981), and Ph.D. from The Ohio State University (1990).
 All degrees are in physical education, with a specialization in exercise physiology.
 She completed a two-year postdoctoral research fellowship in the School of Medicine at Stanford University , conducting studies on diabetes and hypertension.
 Research interests include cardiovascular physiology, metabolism, diabetes, and psychophysiological studies focusing on the mind-body connection.
 Peggy started teaching at SJSU as a part-time lecturer in 1976.
 She subsequently served as a full-time general education/activity specialist and as an exercise physiology specialist.
 Awarded tenure in 2005, Peggy has taught a wide variety of courses in the undergraduate, graduate, general education, and activity programs.
 She served as the department's advising manager for five years and is currently the general education coordinator.
 Peggy was one of two faculty members to participate in a university project to provide mediated instruction via cable television.
 Her stress management course is currently televised for community access.
 She served as the associate director of the Physical Performance Institute for three years, a partnership between the Kinesiology Department and Community Hospital of Los Gatos.
 Peggy continues to direct the Sport and Fitness Evaluation Program at SJSU, which offers fitness assessments (max VO 2 , body composition, lactate threshold) to fitness enthusiasts, recreational and professional athletes.
 She is a certified Exercise Specialist through the American College of Sports Medicine, and currently teaches undergraduate and graduate exercise physiology courses.
 Peggy received the Arthur Broten Young Scholar Award in 1997, presented by the Western College Physical Education Society, and was the first recipient of the Outstanding Professor Award (presented by students in the Kinesiology Department, 2000) and the College of Applied Sciences and Arts Outstanding Teaching Award (2001-2002).